 Seniors can take the Basic Motorcycle Rider Course (BRC), which is the most basic form of motorcycle driving school, as it is used within the initial application process for a Class M motorcycle license.
 Senior riders in this course on motorcycle safety will become familiar with the safe operation of a two-wheel bike, but should keep in mind some prerequisite skills before applying.
 Learners should be comfortable balancing on a two-wheel vehicle before enrolling in the course, and also be prepared to wear protective gear, such as a three-quarter or full-face helmet.

 Seniors enrolled in a motorcycle class should note that most courses in the U.S. will utilize a variety of entry-level bikes for educational purposes.
 In addition, a basic motorcycle safety course will cover preparation to ride a motorcycle, road strategies for hazard-avoidance, turning and braking techniques and special riding situations.
 Some of these motorcycle license classes will also require a certain number of hours to be completed on the road.
-Learn more about Basic Rider Courses in our complimentary guide.

 Advanced riding courses through the motorcycle safety program will cover a variety of different topics, depending on the state in which a senior rider has applied.
 These courses offer an advanced knowledge on either two- or three-wheel bikes.
 Advanced motorcycle training courses are not required for senior drivers to attain their motorcycle license, but are offered to solidify a new biker’s education or refresh an experienced rider on riding habits.These senior motorcycle license classes typically review crash avoidance and cover information on safely braking, swerving and cornering.
 Seniors should note that the most advanced courses will require them to bring their own bikes.
 Therefore, senior bikers must provide other materials such as jackets, gloves and helmets in order to ride, as well.
 Additionally, seniors that take part in this motorcycle safety course will need to furnish proof of insurance, current motorcycle registration and safety inspection, since advanced courses require on-the-road driving.
 Still, seniors who are using another person’s bike to complete the course will need to bring all of the aforementioned information, as well as written permission from the bike’s owner.

 As a reflection of the basic and advanced motorcycle safety courses offered by each state’s MSP program, three-wheel bikes can be used to complete the motorcycle license application with courses geared specifically toward this type of bike.
 These classes are formatted the same way as the basic and advanced courses for two-wheel bikes, but allow for three-wheel operators to obtain a Class M license.
 Senior drivers should note, however, that upon completion of this of this safety course for motorcycle driving, the license awarded will only allow them to operate three-wheel bikes.
 This is denoted by a restriction on the senior’s drivers license.
-Review more information about motorcycle licensing by downloading our informative guide.

-How to Enroll into Senior Motorcycle Classes
+How to Enroll in Senior Motorcycle Classes

 Motorcycle classes are optional for all senior bikers, as these courses are only required for those bikers under the age of 18.
 However, senior riders still have the choice to take a motorcycle safety course or complete a road skills test for immediate licensure.
 Seniors who are interested in a learning course may enroll by visiting their state’s Motorcycle Safety Program website.
 Note that in order to use the safety program as part of the application, seniors must enroll into a U.S. MSP program after receiving a learners permit if they do not already have Class M license.
 Currently, licensed senior drivers may be able to register into an advanced course in order to enhance their skills.
-Download our comprehensive guide to read more about motorbike safety options.